ananya-g/C-Basic-Preprocessor/README.md

 # C-Basic-Preprocessor
-Just to test my hands on Preprocessor on Linux.
+Just to test my hands on Preprocessor for Linux.
 Incomplete.